MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 ## Create a new Android project

-Add a new project to your solution - a 'Blank App (Android)' application with name `TipCalc.Droid`
+Add a new project to your solution - a 'Blank App (Android)' application with name `TipCalc.Droid`.
+Make sure you change the target android version in the project properties to **Android 10.0 (Q)** or above.

 Within this, you'll find the normal Android application constructs: